 For the Heian aristocracy, Kyoto was the only place to be.

-In much of the literature of these early years of the new capital, people who are banished from the city for alleged misdemeanors - Kitano Tenmangu Shrine's Sugiwara no Michizane, or the fictional Prince Genji cast adrift in Suma - for them, the capital was the whole world and the only place that they could possibly want to be.
+In much of the literature of these early years of the new capital, people who are banished from the city for alleged misdemeanors - Kitano Tenmangu Shrine's Sugawara no Michizane, or the fictional Prince Genji cast adrift in Suma - for them, the capital was the whole world and the only place that they could possibly want to be.

 When I walk the streets of Kyoto, the literature and the poetry from a thousand years ago echoes around me.
 The grid of the city is recognisable from the old Heian capital, with street names that whisper the placenames of the past.